gholin/wordle-clone/README.md

 ### 4. Create an automation test for winning the game

 Using a query string you can specify the word that will be used in the game.
 The query string is test and if its value is a 5 letter string it should be set as the word for the game.
-For example if I wanted to specify the word for the game to be "dress" I would add **/?test=dress** to the end of application URL (e.g. [http://localhost:3000/?test=dress](http://localhost:3000/?test=dress)).
+For example if I wanted to specify the word for the game to be "drink" I would add **/?test=drink** to the end of application URL (e.g. [http://localhost:3000/?test=drink](http://localhost:3000/?test=drink)).